nhrap-hazus/HHIT/README.md

 2. Download Anaconda for Python 3

 3. Complete the installation.
 During installation, make sure the following options are checked:
-    Add Anaconda to my PATH environment variable Register Anaconda as my default Python
+   - [x] **Add Anaconda to my PATH environment variable**
+   - [x] Register Anaconda as my default Python

 ## Documentation

 ## Contact

-Issues can be reported through the repository on Github (https://github.com/nhrap-dev/Hurrevac) (!WILL NEED TO UPDATE THIS)
+Issues can be reported through the repository on Github (https://github.com/nhrap-dev/Hurrevac)

-For questions contact Colin (!NEED TO UPDATE THIS) hazus-support@riskmapcds.com
+For questions contact hazus-support@riskmapcds.com